hasura/graphql-engine/scripts/latency_plot/README.md

 units (G, M, K, m, u, n), so that e.g. 0.001 will be displayed around the "1 m" scale (which might correspond to 1-millisecond, say; it's up to you to keep track of actual units).

+### Interpreting plots

+The plots contain:
+- thin hatches marking percentiles; e.g. a blue line at 120 means that 99% of samples were less than 120
+- a randomly jittered scatter plot; these aid in viewing the distribution, and individual outliers.
+Samples from the second half of each dataset (i.e. those that were taken later in time) will appear in red; this is to help draw attention to any simple drift that is happening (i.e. when the sample value is highly correlated with time).
+- a violin plot, which is like a sideways histogram; where it is widest indicates the largest concentration of samples.

 ### Example